Prevalence-Induced Concept Change: Understanding Our Misjudgment of Progress

 The Two-Way Street of Neurological Processes: Inputs and Outputs

-We often think of our brains as the ultimate arbiters of truth, processing information from our senses and delivering objective judgments.
-But this view is incomplete.
-Our inputs also have a significant impact on our outputs.
-This neurological process is a two-way street, with a heavy traffic flow in both directions.
+We often consider our brains to be the ultimate arbiters of truth, processing sensory information and delivering objective judgments.
+However, this view is incomplete.
+Our inputs significantly impact our outputs.
+This process is a two-way street, with heavy traffic flowing in both directions.

-We are often unaware of the extent to which our thoughts and behaviors are shaped by the information we consume.
-Even if we think we have a world-class filter, our subconscious constantly absorbs information in ways we don't fully understand.
+We are often unaware of how profoundly our thoughts and behaviors are shaped by the information we consume.
+Even if we believe we have a world-class filter, our subconscious constantly absorbs information in ways we don’t fully understand.
+Constant exposure to negative news and being surrounded by pessimists can cloud our judgment and distort our perception of progress.

 Differing Worldviews: The Battle of Problem Perception

-The concept can also explain why individuals with similar backgrounds sometimes firmly hold opposing beliefs.
-Consider someone who is intensely passionate about a cause.
-Even if the desired change they sought is achieved, it is unlikely that they will move on to a new cause.
-Over time, their identity becomes intertwined with the issue they have advocated for, and they unconsciously expand their idea of the original problem.
+The concept also explains why individuals with similar backgrounds can hold firmly opposing beliefs.
+Consider someone who is intensely passionate about a particular cause.
+Even if the desired change is achieved, they are unlikely to move on to a new cause.
+Over time, their identity becomes intertwined with the issue they advocate for, and they unconsciously expand their definition of the original problem.
 In other words, they start counting purple dots as blue ones.

 “Expanding one’s definition of a problem may be seen by some as evidence of political correctness run amok,” Gilbert said.
 “They will argue that reducing the prevalence of discrimination, for example, will simply cause us to start calling more behaviors discriminatory.
 Others will see the expansion of concepts as an increase in social sensitivity, as we become aware of problems that we previously failed to recognize.”